ms/buildtogether.tech/debugging/index.md

 bug fixes by inspecting the history of seven large open source Java projects and found that the five most common are:

--   changing the condition in an `if` statement (e.g., replacing `==` with `>=`
+1.  changing the condition in an `if` statement (e.g., replacing `==` with `>=`
     or vice versa);

--   adding a pre-condition check to an `if` statement (e.g., checking that a variable is not `null` before comparing its value to a constant);
+1.  adding a pre-condition check to an `if` statement (e.g., checking that a variable is not `null` before comparing its value to a constant);

--   changing the values passed to a method call (e.g., converting a case-sensitive string match to a case-insensitive match);
+1.  changing the values passed to a method call (e.g., converting a case-sensitive string match to a case-insensitive match);

--   changing the number of parameters to a method call (e.g., adding a non-default value for a parameter where the default value was previously being used); and
+1.  changing the number of parameters to a method call (e.g., adding a non-default value for a parameter where the default value was previously being used); and

--   changing the value assigned to a variable *without* changing the variable being assigned to.
+1.  changing the value assigned to a variable *without* changing the variable being assigned to.

 Wherever we find patterns we can try to write programs to spot them and act on them.
-The goal of research in <span g="automated_program_repair">Automated program repair</span> is to build tools that can fix common bugs on their own
+The goal of research in <span g="automated_program_repair" i="automated program repair">automated program repair</span> is to build tools that can fix common bugs on their own <cite>Monperrus2018,LeGoues2019</cite>.
-<cite>Monperrus2018,LeGoues2019</cite>.
 These tools use several approaches:

 Generate and validate.
 :   Given a set of test cases and a set of rules for modifying programs (e.g.,